adstuart/azure-vpn-s2s/3P-connectivity/README.md

 You could also add traditional firewall filtering in the mix for another level of protection if required, this would also provide a more scalable way of port-level L4 filtering, logging/auditing etc. E.g.

 ![](images/2021-10-28-22-23-48.png)

+> NB.
+Note that this approach requires a UDR on the GatewaySubnet to direct traffic destined for spoke VNets towards your Virtual Firewall Appliance (or Azure Firewall). _This has implications if you are also using ExpressRoute, as any existing ER Gateway must share the same GatewaySubnet and will therefore be subject to the same UDR logic._